Skip to main content

 },

-Step 2: Set Total Price and Quantity of Products
+Step 2: Set Total Price and Quantity of Goods

-Pass the cart data from the load cart database function to the function that calculates the total price and total quantity of products, and call the forEach() method to compute the total price and total quantity.
-The total price is obtained by traversing the elements in the cart database and summing the product of each item's quantity and unit price.
-The total quantity is obtained by summing the quantity of each item in the cart database.
-Finally, use setData() to set the total price and total number of products displayed on the cart page.
+Pass the shopping cart data from the load shopping cart database function to the function that calculates the total price and total quantity of goods.
+Call the forEach() method to calculate the total price and total quantity of goods.
+The total price is obtained by traversing the elements in the shopping cart database and summing the product of each item's quantity and its unit price.
+The total quantity is obtained by summing the quantities of each item in the shopping cart database.
+Finally, use setData() to set the total price and total number of goods displayed on the shopping cart page.

 setCart(carts){